security-guild/security-guild.github.io/_posts/2024-02-12-container-image-hardening.md

 HOME=/home/nonroot
 ```

-A final example is how an adversary could abuse this for enumeration purposes,
+A final example is how an attacker could abuse this for enumeration purposes,
 in this case we can determine from the outside with what kind of system we are
 dealing with.